Saragamil3/Bike-Store-Sales-Analysis/README.md

-Analysis of bike store sales over three yeers:2016,2017 and,2018 Analysis Steps
+# Analysis of bike store sales over three yeers:2016,2017 and,2018
+## Analysis Steps
-1- Data Collection:
+## Data Collection
 Extract Data From BIKESTORES Database
 Extract 5 Tables are Orders, Customers , Products, Store and SalesRep.
 Tool: SQL

+## Data Preprocessing
-2- Data Preprocessing : Clean and prepare the collected data by removing duplicates, correcting errors, and handling missing values
+Clean and prepare the collected data by removing duplicates, correcting errors, and handling missing values
 Tool: Power Query

+## Data Modeling
-3- Data Modeling : Designing a star schema to organize data into fact and dimension tables.
+Designing a star schema to organize data into fact and dimension tables.
 This improves query performance and enhances ease of analysis
 Tool: Microsoft Power BI

+## Data Analysis
-4- Data Analysis : identify trends, patterns, and correlations within the sales data
+identify trends, patterns, and correlations within the sales data
 Tool: DAX

+## Data Visualization
-5- Data Visualization: Create charts, graphs, and dashboards to visually represent the data.
+Create charts, graphs, and dashboards to visually represent the data.
 Visualization aids in quickly identifying key insights and making the data more accessible to stakeholders.
 Tool: Power BI Visuals

-Key Results :
+## Key Results
 -Total Sales   8.58M
 -Net Sales   7.69M
 -Discount Percentage  10.37%